Drug Policy

 To reflect its commitment to alcohol and drug awareness, the University calls upon key individuals and departments to educate the University community on the dangers of alcohol abuse and drug use:

-• The Office of Student Outreach and Support coordinates alcohol and drug education and programming as well as materials to assist students with issues concerning alcohol and drug usage.
+• The Office of Student Support and Well-being coordinates alcohol and drug education and programming as well as materials to assist students with issues concerning alcohol and drug usage.

 • Members of the Division of Student Life and the Office of Public Safety & Security assist in implementing and enforcing the policy.